houqp/kiorg/memory-bank/progress.md

 * Add debounce to preview with a delay to reduce io and compute
 * Support deleting entries in batch
 * Support drag and drop
+* Support ctrl-d and ctrl-u for page down and page up